 With excellence from top to bottom Chambers provides a first class service in a number of different fields.

-Members of chambers frequently lecture and speak on matters concerning international law.
-Members are regularly commentators in both print and broadcast media, having recently appeared in newspapers including The Times, Washington Post and the Guardian.
-Members often contribute as trainers in international advocacy training.
-Chambers is acutely aware of the need to extend access to justice to all and where appropriate, will act on a pro bono basis.
+Members of TGC frequently publish and lecture on international law topics, commentate in both print and broadcast media on prominent legal developments, and act as trainers in international litigation and advocacy around the world.
+TGC is acutely aware of the need to extend access to justice to all and thus where most needed, undertakes pro bono cases.

 Rodney Dixon KC is acting as Counsel for the Government of Afghanistan in proceedings before the International Criminal Court (ICC) in the Afghanistan Situation in respect of alleged international crimes committed during the conflict.
 Appeared in proceedings before the ICC...

 Two linked appeals against decisions of the Administrative Court regarding human trafficking.
 William Irwin represented the Secretary of State, led by Sir James Eadie QC.
 William represented the Secretary of State at first instance in both cases, in MN’s case...

 Kathryn Howarth and Emilie Pottle were led by David Perry QC, and instructed by the CPS on the Supreme Court decision concerning the interpretation of article 1 of the UN Convention Against Torture.
 The appeal arose out of a domestic...

 Kathryn Howarth successfully represented the Crown and was led by Bobbie Cheema QC (now Mrs Justice Cheema-Grubb) before the Court of Appeal, in this important case which considered issues of public international law immunity.
 The Court of Appeal held that...